stealth/psc/README.md

 You can pass multiple `-T` and `-U` parameters.
 If you lost track if your session is already e2e encrypted, you can type `Ctrl-C` and `pscl` will tell you.
+*Be careful to not start sessions on the remote side that require Ctrl-C to finish (like tcpdump) since pscl will override it.
+I might need to change that in future.*

 PSC is also useful if you want to use tor from a remote SSH shell, where you can forward the socks5 and the DNS port to the remote hosts `127.0.0.1` address.